Galerina marginata: Similar species

-The deadly Galerina marginata may be mistaken for a few edible mushroom species such as Armillaria mellea and Kuehneromyces mutabilis.
-Pholiota mutabilis (Kuehneromyces mutabilis) produces fruit bodies roughly similar in appearance and also grows on wood, but may be distinguished from G. marginata by its stems bearing scales up to the level of the ring, and from growing in large clusters (which is not usual of G. marginata).
-However, the possibility of confusion is such that this good edible species is "not recommended to those lacking considerable experience in the identification of higher fungi."
-Furthermore, microscopic examination shows smooth spores in Pholiota.
-One source notes "Often, G. marginata bears an astonishing resemblance to this fungus, and it requires careful and acute powers of observation to distinguish the poisonous one from the edible one."
+The deadly G. marginata may be mistaken for a few edible mushroom species such as Armillaria mellea, Psilocybe cyanescens and Kuehneromyces mutabilis.
+K. mutabilis (syn.
+Pholiota mutabilis) produces fruit bodies roughly similar in appearance and also grows on wood, but may be distinguished by its stems bearing scales up to the level of the ring, and from growing in large clusters.
+However, the possibility of confusion is such that K. mutabilis is not recommended for consumption without expert and extremely certain identification.
+Microscopic examination shows smooth spores in Pholiota.
 K. mutabilis may be distinguished by the presence of scales on the stem below the ring, the larger cap, which may reach a diameter of 6 cm, and spicy or aromatic odor of the flesh.
 The related K. vernalis is a rare species and even more similar in appearance to G. marginata.
 Examination of microscopic characteristics is typically required to reliably distinguish between the two, revealing smooth spores with a germ pore.

 Another potential edible lookalike is the "velvet shank", Flammulina velutipes.
-This species has gills that are white to pale yellow, a white spore print, and spores that are elliptical, smooth, and measure 6.5–9 by 2.5–4 µm.
+This species has gills that are white to pale yellow, a white spore print, and spores that are elliptical, smooth, and measure 6.5–9 by 2.5–4 μm.
 A rough resemblance has also been noted with the edible Hypholoma capnoides, the 'magic' mushroom Psilocybe subaeruginosa, as well as Conocybe filaris, another poisonous amatoxin-containing species.